woocommerce/woocommerce/SECURITY.md

 For more targets, see the `In Scope` section on [HackerOne](https://hackerone.com/automattic).

 _Please note that the **WordPress software is a separate entity** from Automattic.
-Please report vulnerabilities for WordPress or the WordPress mobile apps through [the WordPress Foundation's HackerOne page](https://hackerone.com/wordpress)._
+Please report vulnerabilities for WordPress through [the WordPress Foundation's HackerOne page](https://hackerone.com/wordpress)._

 ## Guidelines